Centre for Wellbeing, Resilience and Recovery

 The Centre for Wellbeing, Resilience and Recovery is led by Associate Professor Justine Gatt.

-Using this knowledge, we also aim to translate these outcomes to evidence-based wellbeing interventions and education programs.
-This will include the design, testing and delivery of interventions and programs that would be useful for both healthy and clinical populations.
-These programs are designed to educate and promote increased wellbeing and resilience in the general public, as well as in individuals undergoing various forms of treatment where wellbeing promotion could assist in physical or mental recovery.
+Our research will include the design, testing and delivery of interventions and programs that would be useful for both non-clinical and clinical populations.
+These programs are designed to educate and promote increased wellbeing and resilience in the general public, as well as in individuals undergoing various forms of treatment for mental or physical health where wellbeing promotion could assist in physical or mental recovery.

 Research focus areas